aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-12-release-notes/_index.md

 public enum Margins
 {{< /highlight >}}

-Use Case: Explains how to get and set the specified Margin type for the given section.
+<details><summary>Use Case: Explains how to get and set the specified Margin type for the given section.</summary>

 {{< highlight csharp >}}
 Document doc = new Document("in.docx");
 // Getting the current Margin type.